jorgschonau/jorgschonau.github.io/methodology.md

 In nutshell, what happens during a sentiment analysis is that you match a dictionary cotaining range of words classified as positive or negtive against a text of your choice (or an entire text collection, also known as corpus).
 Let's take the first sentence of the book 1984 as an example to illustrate:

-*It was a bright cold day in April, and the clocks were striking thirteen.
-Winston Smith, his chin nuzzled into his breast in an effort to escape the vile wind, slipped quickly through the glass doors of Victory Mansions, though not quickly enough to prevent a swirl of gritty dust from entering along with him.*
+⋅⋅⋅*It was a bright cold day in April, and the clocks were striking thirteen.
+Winston Smith, his chin nuzzled into his breast in an effort to escape the vile wind, slipped quickly through the glass doors of Victory Mansions, though not quickly enough to prevent a swirl of gritty dust from entering along with him.*⋅⋅⋅

 The NRC dictionary (more about this later) would evaluate this sentence like following: